How to improve your LinkedIn profile

 To better organize your profile on LinkedIn, don’t forget to separate all the information and structure it correctly.
 To do this, differentiate the extract of your experience, projects, etc.

-- An excerpt, it’s the first thing someone is going to read about you.
-Do not limit it to a summary of your professional career, which after all, the person will read in detail if they are really interested in your profile.
+• An excerpt is the first thing someone is going to read about you.
+Do not limit it to a summary of your professional career, which, after all, the person will read in detail if they are really interested in your profile.
 Take advantage of the space to write a text for which you want to follow the track.
 A little storytelling here could be your perfect ally.

-- In the experience part, there will be a more specific list of your skills with all your work experience and the duration of each of your jobs, as well as what you have done in each of them.
+• In the experience part, there will be a more specific list of your skills with all your work experience, the duration of each of your jobs, and what you have done in each of them.
 Don’t just say where you have worked and what your job title has been.
 What were your responsibilities?
 Do you have any extra documents to attach?
 If you are looking for work, less is not more.

-- In languages, highlight those that you handle and if you have any type of specific certification in any of them.
+• In languages, highlight those that you handle and whether you have any specific certification in any of them.

-- In education, do not put all your works and miracles.
-Summarize the most important steps in your education and what you want to be valued for.
+• Do not put all your works and miracles into education.
+Summarize the most critical steps in your education and what you want to be valued for.

-- Finally, in the additional information part, take the opportunity to put everything that you have not been able to put in the other sections such as your websites, Twitter user, interests, groups, etc.
+• Finally, in the additional information section, take the opportunity to include everything you have not been able to in the other sections, such as your websites, Twitter users, interests, groups, etc.

 Filter well with whom you connect and who you invite

 LinkedIn is the new breeding ground for spam.
-Be careful who you connect with and be extra careful when inviting someone to connect.
-Define well the reason why you want to connect.
-And I would say more, explain that you are not going to try to sell him a wonderful tool.
-Or yes, but being clear about it is a good start to a relationship.
+Be careful who you connect with, and be extra cautious when inviting someone to connect.
+Define the reason why you want to connect well.
+And I would say more: explain that you are not going to try to sell him an excellent tool.
+Or yes, but being clear about it is an excellent start to a relationship.

-By default, the LinkedIn URL is not well optimized.
-It is useful to customize it because not only does it position you better in search results, but it also shows a much more professional and recognizable appearance to your audience on other channels.
+The LinkedIn URL is not well-optimized by default.
+Customizing it is helpful because it not only positions you better in search results but also shows a much more professional and recognizable appearance to your audience on other channels.
 How can we change it?

 Easy.
 Do not forget:

-- You cannot change your URL more than 3 times in 6 months.
-If you have already done it, you will have to wait 6 months to change it again.
+• You cannot change your URL more than three times in 6 months.
+If you have already done it, you will have to wait six months to change it again.

-- With the names and surnames there are sometimes coincidences especially if your name or surname are very common.
+• With names and surnames, there are sometimes coincidences, especially if your name or surname is widespread.

 Groups, yes or no?

-Using LinkedIn groups can help you a lot.
-Or not.
-Or be quite distracting.
-Or that you end up posting your content in 15 groups and are the new LinkedIn spammer.
+Using LinkedIn groups can help you a lot—or not.
+It can also be quite distracting.
+You might end up posting your content in 15 groups and become the new LinkedIn spammer.

-A group can help us to make our name begin to sound among professionals in this sector, we will gain more contacts and visibility.
-As long as you use it correctly.
+A group can help us make our name sound among professionals in this sector.
+We will gain more contacts and visibility as long as you use it correctly.
 We would tell you to avoid crowded groups.

 Post constantly

-Publications are the first thing we see when entering LinkedIn, and even above groups, it is the best way to be active and for the algorithm to like you.
-As long as what you put is interesting, of course.
-We take it for granted but you have to be careful.
+Publications are the first thing we see when entering LinkedIn, and even above groups, they are the best way to be active and for the algorithm to like you—as long as what you put is interesting, of course.
+We take it for granted, but you have to be careful.
 Constantly measure if what you are sharing is reaching people.
-They comment on you, share your opinion, even if you generate criticism.
+They comment on you and share your opinion, even if you generate criticism.
 It is a good sign.